-The IRA owner and the IRA owner's spouse are the only permissible income beneficiaries of the charitable remainder trust or annuitants of the charitable gift annuity.
-The income or annuity interest of the IRA owner and the IRA owner's spouse must be non-assignable.
-The income or annuity interest of the IRA owner and the IRA owner's spouse must be non-assignable.
-The income income income income, and all annuity payments to the IRA owner and the IRA owner's spouse would be ordinary income.
+The IRA owner and the IRA owner's spouse are the only permissible income beneficiaries of the charitable remainder trust or annuitants of the charitable gift annuity.556 The income or annuity interest of the IRA owner and the IRA owner's spouse must be non-assignable.557 All distributions from the charitable remainder trust to the IRA owner and the IRA owner and the IRA owner's spouse would be ordinary income, and all annuity payments to the IRA owner and the IRA owner's spouse would be ordinary income.558

-Given the \$53,000 limit and other rules, a qualified charitable distribution to a charitable remainder trust may be impractical.
-559 The costs of creating and administering the charitable remainder trust could easily outweigh the benefits.
-An IRA owner might find that it potentially more advantageous to make a smaller qualified charitable distribution (or other charitable contribution) directly to a qualifying charitable organization and take distributions from the IRA.
+Given the \$53.000 limit and other rules, a qualified charitable distribution to a charitable remainder trust may be impractical.559 The costs of creating and administering the charitable remainder trust could easily outweigh the benefits.
+An IRA owner might find that it potentially more advantageous to make a smaller gualified charitable distribution (or other charitable contribution) directly to a qualifying charitable organization and take distributions from the IRA.
 For the donor, a charitable gift annuity typically involves minimal administrative and other costs, so a qualified charitable distribution to a charitable gift annuity might be economically practical.